00General00/CMPG-323-IOT-Device-Management/README.md

 # Project 3

 ## Introduction
-In project3 we are working with Implementations and patterns in ASP.NET.
+In project3 we are working with Standard and patterns in ASP.NET.
 We are given code and this code we needed to modify it and make the website run operators.